efast616/ECE434/hw06/README.md

 10. the low priority interupt is keeping the external event from firing

 11. the external event can start sooner because of the irq threads this is due to threads being able to be preempted

+For the plots I used the command

+	stress --cpu 1 --io 1 --vm 1

+The RT kernel does have a bounded latency and this can be seen by the spikes that are farther along the x axis in teh loaded case